Depending on your business type, there are different ways to prepare and file your taxes.

 Be aware of different filing deadlines.
 When you use a Schedule C, it becomes part of your Form 1040 and therefore, no separate filing deadlines apply.
 It is generally subject to the same April 15 deadline.

-If you are taxed as a C-Corp, you need to file a Form 1120, you must file it by the 15th day of the forth month following the close of the tax year, which for most taxpayers is April 15.
-If you are taxed as an S-Corp, you need to file a Form 1120S, you must file it by the 15th day of the third month following the close of the tax year, which for most taxpayers is March 15.
+If you are taxed as a C-Corp, you need to file a Form 1120, you must file it by the 15th day of the forth month following the close of the tax year, which for most taxpayers is April 15 or the next business day if it falls on a weekend or holiday.
+If you are taxed as an S-Corp or as a partnership, you need to file a Form 1120S or Form 1065.
+These forms are due by the 15th day of the third month following the close of the tax year, which for most taxpayers is March 15.
 You cannot send this form to the IRS with your personal income tax return.